JavaGT/wearetheuniversity.org/source/blog/2009/08/10/heavy-handed-sis-spies-threaten-academic-freedom.md

 views on our country’s economic and trade policies rather than any real concern that she might pose a physical or military risk.
-And much of the spying appears to have occurred in her university workplace.”  </p>
+And much of the spying appears to have occurred in her university workplace.”<p>

 <p>“We’ll be
 talking to other university stakeholders, especially